michaeldorman/sixs/README.md

 ### 6S parameters

-Once the server is set and the `remote_driver` object exists, you can execute the `sixs_params` function to get the 6S parameters.
+Once we have all of the parameters, the remote server is set and the `remote_driver` object exists, you can execute the `sixs_params` function to get the 6S parameters.

-For example, for band 3 from the `venus1` image:
+For example, for band 3 from the `venus1` image we get:

 ``` r
 remote_driver$open(silent = TRUE)